KrishSingh1/au_dyanamic_vegetation_project/AusPlots_Grass_Tribes/AusPlots_Species_Extractor/README.txt

 	--> 'Grass_Tribes_Cleaned.csv': Cleaned and preprocessed 'Grass_Tribes.csv', renaming columns and removing empty rows.

-	--> 'FCOV30_C4_fraction.tif': [ENTER DESCRIPTION HERE]
+	--> 'FCOV30_C4_fraction.tif': C4 fractions for Australia.
+See A.1 of 'Donohue, R.J.
+(2021) Testing the accuracy of Gramina, a model for monitoring Australia’s pasture and grassland biomass.
+CSIRO, Canberra, Australia.' for a in depth description of the dataset.

 ---> 'Output': The generated percent cover of the grass tribes Chloridoideae and Andropogoneae datasets and generated map visualisations of Chloridoidae and Andropogoneae.

-	--> 'Andropogoneae Map.png': The image file of a map showing the percent cover of Andropogoneae across AusPlots Sites in Australia.
+	--> 'Andropogoneae Map.png': The image file of a map showing the percent cover (classified into 8 Jenks natural breaks) of Andropogoneae across AusPlots Sites in Australia.
 This percent cover overlays the C4 Fraction map 'FCOV30_C4_fraction.tif'.
 This image was generated through 'Grass_Cover_Geovisualisation_qgis_Andro_file.qgz' using the datasets 'ausplots_grass_cover_by_tribe_agg.csv'.
 Also includes a base map layer 'OpenStreetMap' (https://www.openstreetmap.org/#map=4/-30.86/115.14) already integrated in qgis.

-	--> 'Chloridoideae Map.png': The image file of a map showing the percent cover of Chloridoideae across AusPlots Sites in Australia.
+	--> 'Chloridoideae Map.png': The image file of a map showing the percent cover (classified into 8 Jenks natural breaks) of Chloridoideae across AusPlots Sites in Australia.
 This percent cover overlays the C4 Fraction map 'FCOV30_C4_fraction.tif'.
 This image was generated through 'Grass_Cover_Geovisualisation_qgis_Andro_file.qgz' using the datasets 'ausplots_grass_cover_by_tribe_agg.csv'.
 Also includes a base map layer 'OpenStreetMap' (https://www.openstreetmap.org/#map=4/-30.86/115.14) already integrated in qgis.

 	--> 'ausplots_species_cover_tribe_labelled.csv': Contains all species (rows) percent cover by site visit (columns).
 The last column 'tribe_name' is the label that categorizes the species fraction as either Andropogoneae or Chloridoideae or 'non_applicable/no_tribe'.